San Marcos Office

 Supervisor, Learning Experience Design

 Gwen Morel joined the Texas State Learning Experience Design team in 2015.
 She took an early interest in educational technology while working for Webex Communications in the late 1990’s, when the concept of being able to “gather together” anytime, anywhere through virtual meetings was first starting to emerge.
-Since then, Gwen has developed curriculum and delivered training to professionals around the world in diverse environments ranging from aviation, to software development, to higher education.
-Gwen received her Bachelor of Science in Organizational Behavior and a Master’s degree in Learning Technologies.
-She is currently pursuing a PhD in Learning Technologies which has been a natural extension of her interest in the field and her passion for lifelong learning.
+Since then, Gwen has developed curriculum and delivered training to professionals around the world in diverse environments including aviation, private equity, software development, and higher education.
+Gwen received her Bachelor of Science in Organizational Behavior from the University of San Francisco.
+She received both a Master’s and PhD in Learning Technologies from the University of North Texas.

 Tamarin (Tammi) Butcher joined the Learning Experience Design team as an instructional designer with the ITS department.
 Prior to working at Texas State, she worked with the University of Cape Town in partnership with GetSmarter in her home country of South Africa to develop and deliver the first online Advanced Diploma ever launched in Africa.
 Tammi has a passion for enhancing the accessibility and quality of online education.